UCIDataScienceInitiative/IntroR_Workshop/index.md

 4. Predict mpg using the other variables provided in the data.

 ---
 # Some suggestions
-  + First skip the optional problems, especially if you are very new to R; if you still have time after finishing all the regular problems, come back to work on the optional ones
+  + First work on the regular problems (with no "optional" marks) and skip the optional ones, especially if you are very new to R.
+  + If you still have time after finishing all the regular problems, come back to work on the optional ones.
+  + Feel free to ask us for help
+  + Take a look at the data files by opening them in any text editor or Excel
   + Disable "hide file extensions" so you can easily see the full file names
-  + Feel free to ask us for help
-  + Try to solve the exercises without looking at the solutions (ex_code.r)
+  + Create a new R script file for the exercises; write your code in the code file instead of directly in the console so you can easily save and edit your code; execute the code by highlighting the code and press Ctrl+Enter (PC) or Cmd+Return (Mac).

 ---

-## EX0.
-Getting ready
-# Overview of data analysis
-Data checking & cleaning, data visualization, data transformation, statistical modeling
-# R script
-open a new R script file to write and save your code for the exercises.
-# Execute code
-to execute the code you can either highlight the code and press Ctrl+Enter (Cmd+Return), or copy and paste the code to the console and press Enter (Return).

----
+EX0.
+Set working directory
+  + use setwd() to set the working directory to the folder where the data files are.

-## EX1.
+EX1.
 Import data
-# 1.1 Set working directory
-find the folder where the data files are saved, and set working directory to that folder using setwd().
-# 1.2  Import CSV file
-use read.csv() to import the data "auto-mpg.csv" (the data is of comma separated value file format), and store it as an object "data" ( data = read.csv(....) ).
-We need to set header = FALSE since the data starts right from the first line (i.e. the data has no header).
-Look at the data set to see what string/symbols are used to denote missing values; in this data "NA" is used, so na.strings = "NA" should be specified in read.csv().
+  + 1.1  to import the data "auto-mpg.csv" and store it as an object "data", run the code data = read.csv(file = "auto-mpg.csv", header = FALSE, na.strings= "NA").
+We need to set header = FALSE since the data starts right from the first line (no header).
+Look at the data set to see what string/symbol is used to denote missing values; in this data "NA" is used, so na.strings = "NA" is specified in the read.csv().
+You can also use read.table() but you will need to specify sep="," additionally.
-# 1.3 (optional) Other data format
-Read data file "auto-mpg.data-original.txt".
+  + 1.2 (optional) Read data file "auto-mpg.data-original".
 What happens and why?
 Check the original data file.

+EX2.
+General check for the data
+  + 2.1 check the top 6 rows of data; open the original data in excel or notepad and compare with the rows printed in R.
+  + 2.2. check the dimension of data

 ---

-## EX2.
-Check data
-# 2.1 Variables and Values
-check the top few rows of data; open the original data in excel or notepad and compare with the rows printed in R.
-# 2.2.
-Dimension
-check the dimension of data

----

-## EX3.
-Add variable names
+EX3.
+Add variable names to data
-# 3.1 Import variable names
-import variable names from "auto-mpg-names.txt" using readLines() and store as an object "varnames" (varnames = readLines(...)).
-Type "varnames" in the console to see what's inside.
-The difference between readLines() and read.table() is that readLines() imports the data file into a vector of strings, but read.table() imports the data file into a data frame.
-Each element of the vector returned by readLines() is the content of an entire line in the data file.
+  + 3.1 read variable names from "auto-mpg-names.txt" using readLines().
+The difference between readLines() and read.table() is that readLines() imports the data file into a vector of strings, but read.table() imports the data file into a data frame (could be any data type depending on the actual data values).
+Each element of the vector returned by readLines() is the content of a entire line in the data file.
-# 3.2 Name the variables
-Run "names(data)".
-It returns the variable names of the data.
-Assign the new variable names to data by "names(data) = varnames".
-Check again the variable names, to see if they are updated correctly.

----
+  + 3.2 assign variable names to data (you can assign values to names(data) to change the names of data)
+  + 3.3 check if the variable names are correctly assigned.
+Hint: you can either print the variable names of the data or print the top rows of the data

-## EX4.
+EX4.
 Data summary
-# 4.1 Summarize data structure
-summarize the data structure and the class of each column (use str() );
+  + 4.1. use a function to summarize the data structure and the class of each column;
-# 4.2 Summarize data content
-apply function summary() on data and see how it is different from the function above.
-One nice thing is that it tells you #missing values for each variable (NA's).
+  + 4.2 apply function summary() on data and see how it is different from the function above.
+One nice thing is that it tells you #missing values for each variable

 ---

-## EX5.
+EX5.
 Subset exercises
-# 5.1 Subset single variable
-summarize the variable mpg (use summary()).
+  + 5.1 summarize the variable mpg (use summary()).
 (There are 3 ways you can get the variable mpg.)
 Do you see something weird in the result?
 What might be the reason?
 We will get back to this later.

-# 5.2 Subset multiple variables (columns)
-create a vector "index_cont" in R for the numbers 1,3,4,5,6, which are the column indices for the continuous variables; use that vector to extract the continuous variables and summarize the continuous variables (use summary()).
+  + 5.2 create a vector in R for the numbers 1,3,4,5,6, which are the column indices for the continuous variables; use that vector to extract the continuous variables and summarize the continuous variables (use summary()).

----

-# 5.3 (optional) Subset the complement set
-use the index vector you created above to extract the non-continuous variables and summarize them ( using "-index_cont" for subsetting will return the complement of "index_cont");
+  + 5.3 use the index vector you created above to extract the non-continuous variables and summarize them; compare how summary() works differently for a factor variable (car_name) from a numerical variable.

-# 5.4 (optional) Subset the instances
-read the help file for which(); create a vector of indices "index_origin_23" for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
+  + 5.4 (optional) read the help file for which(); create a vector of indices for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
 Hint: logical operator: & for and, | for or, ! for NOT.

-# 5.5 Drop a variable
-drop variable "car_name" (we will not use it in our analysis).
-Check the top few lines of the data.
+  + 5.5 drop variable "car_name".
+We will not use it in our analysis.
 Hint: you can either assign NULL (empty) to the variable "car_name", or redefine data to be the subset of the data that does not contain "car_name".

 ---

-## EX6.
+EX6.
 Discrete variables
-# 6.1 Make a copy of the data
+  + 6.1 check and apply function table() on variable cylinders
+  + 6.2 use a loop to print the name and the frequency table for each discrete variable.
+Note that there are very few instances with odd number of cylinders.
+We will revisit this.
+Also... weird value -99 again?
-we are going to change the data, so please first make a copy of the original data (assign data to a new object "data_ori"); in case you do something wrong later you can easily reset the new data to be the original data.
+  + 6.3 we are going to change the data, so please first make a copy of the original data; in case you do something wrong later you can easily reset the new data to be the original data.
-# 6.2 Convert numerical to factor
-origin is a categorical variable by nature, so we need to convert it to a factor type (use factor()), and assign it back to data$origin.
+  + 6.4 origin is a categorical variable by nature, so we are going to convert it to a factor type.
+But before doing that, we need to first fix the weird values "-99" - sometimes the coding gets messed up and the unlikely values like "-99" are used to code missing values - in which case we should confirm this with the data entry clerk.
+Now assuming this has been confirmed, let's replace all "-99" in origin with NA (not "NA").
-# 6.3 Add labels
+  + 6.5 table() the new variable and check if "-99" is successfully replaced.
-run "levels(data$origin)" to see the current labels for the variable origin.
-Change the labels for the values (1: American, 2: European, 3:Japanese).
+  + 6.6 convert variable origin into factor type, and then add the labels for the values (1: American, 2: European, 3:Japanese).
-# 6.4 Summarize a factor variable
-use summary() on the converted variable and see how the summary output changes for a factor variable.
+  + 6.7 check the variable type of the converted variable and the variable from the original data

 ---

-## EX7.
+EX7.
 Missing values
-# 7.1 Fix inappropriate coding
-recall the weird values '-99' we saw before in 'mpg'.
-Sometimes the coding gets messed up and the unlikely values like "-99" are used to code missing values - in which case we should confirm this with the data entry clerk.
-Now assuming this has been confirmed, let's replace all "-99" with NA (not "NA").
-# 7.2 Data check
+  + 7.1 First let's also fix the "-99" in mpg as for origin.
-use summary(data) to check if every variable looks reasonable now.
+  + 7.2 use summary(data) to check if every variable looks reasonable now.
 Note: in reality, even dirtier data coding could happen, e.g. multiple bad codings, in which case histograms and boxplots will be useful - since we are able to see all weird values at the same time.
 Similar as checking outliers.

----

-# 7.3 Check missing values
+  + 7.3 using is.na() function, take a subset of the dataset that has non-missing mpg and check the dimension of the subset.
+Hint: !is.na() refers to NOT NA.
-calculate the total number of missing values in data (use is.na() and sum()).
-And then rewrite it to make it a function total_NAs(x) that returns the total number of missing values in the dataset given in the argument "x".
+  + 7.4 write a function total_NAs(x) that returns the total number of missing values in the dataset given in the argument "x".
 Test your function on the current data, it should return 17.
-# 7.4 Discard missing values
-read the help file for function na.omit(), and use this function to create a new data (store it as data_noNA) that contains only the instances that has no missing value on any variables
+  + 7.5 read the help file for function na.omit(), and use this function to create a new data (name it as data_noNA) that contains only the instances that has no missing value on any variables

 ---

 # From now on use the data set that contains no missing values
-# EX8. (optional) *apply() & split()
+EX8. (optional) Exercises for *apply() and split()
   + 8.1 use one of the *apply() functions to get the frequency table on all discrete variables.
 Note that if these variables were all of factor type instead of numerical type, this could be directly done by summary(data[,c(2,7,8)])
   + 8.2 find average mpg for each # cylinders
   + 8.3 find 2.5 and 97.5 percentile of mpg for each # cylinders
   + 8.4 split the dataset based on # cylinders

----

-# EX9. (optional) Loop, subset & sample
-Randomization testing for whether mean mpg is higher for Japanese cars than European cars
-  + 9.1 calculate the difference between mean mpg for Japanese cars and European cars and save in object dif_JapVSEuro
-  + 9.2 find the number of instances for European cars and save in object n_European
-  + 9.3 write a for loop that does the following in each iteration:
-     + find the subset of European cars and Japanese cars
-     + randomize the origin of the cars: randomly sample n_European instances to be "European" and the rest to be "Japanese"
-     + calculate the new difference in the mean mpg of the randomized data (Jap - Euro)
-     + record whether the new difference >= the observed difference, dif_JapVSEuro
-  + 9.4 run the simulation of 1000 iterations

----

-+ 9.5 obtain the p value by calculating the proportion of times that the difference of the randomized data >= the observed difference.
-If this p value <= the alpha level we set for the test, then we can conclude mean mpg is higher for Japanese cars than European cars.

 ---